 Laura, Cook Area

-People from many countries visit these magnificent rock art sites to develop an understanding of the Aboriginal stories associated with the sandstone landscape of the region.
-This landscape features many areas of weathered and eroded rock that has shaped and sculptured this wondrous landscape into the escarpments, rocky outcrops hills, and the river valleys that are seen today.
+People visit these sites to develop an understanding of the Aboriginal stories associated with the sandstone landscape of the region.
+This landscape features many areas of weathered and eroded rock that has shaped this wondrous landscape into the escarpments, rocky outcrops hills, and the river valleys that are seen today.